chuckthemole/TeachAssist/README.md

   <img src="https://img.icons8.com/dusk/64/000000/archeology.png">
 </p>

-TeachAssist is an application to help teachers.
-Teachers are able to add, delete, and share lesson plans.
-Teachers can communicate with others and comment on the various locations.
+Teach Assist is an application to help teachers find interesting games or activities for their classrooms.
+Teachers are able to add, delete, and share games.
+Along with the games teachers can create companion quizzes.
+Students can enter the code for a quiz, given by a teacher, and take a quiz.

 <h4>Features</h4>